ShizukaDonaghue/melting-snowman/README.md

       <img src="docs/heroku-add-python.png" width="450">
       <img src="docs/heroku-add-nodejs.png" width="450">
     </details>
     The order of the buildpacks is important.
-"Python" should be first and then "Nodejs."
+"Python" should be the first and then "Nodejs."
 If they are not in the correct order, click and drag to change.
     <details>
       <summary>Image for this step</summary>
       <img src="docs/heroku-buildpacks-order.png" width="600">